Paint EP (Chocolate Industries, 2001)

 2. Red Sunshine

 Artwork by Kid Acne

 Chocolate Industries proudly presents Caural.
-Following in the Chocolate tradition of fusing musical genres-you will find that this EP will fit quite nicely in your Chocolate collection..
-On the Paint EP Zachary Mastoon aka Caural showcases his many talents and forward thinking approach to music.
-By melting head nodding beats, lush samples and dirty feed back to get just about anyone moving.
-Some might call this Sonic Youth meets Herbie Hancock but we call it Caural -- at the rate this kid's going, who knows what's coming next.
-Expect a new album next year but till then put on your headphones and get acquainted to the Paint EP.
-Artwork by:U.K graff writer/super human 'Kid Acne'.
+Following in the Chocolate tradition of fusing musical genres, you will find that this EP will fit quite nicely in your Chocolate collection.
+On the Paint EP, Zachary Mastoon aka Caural showcases his many talents and forward thinking approach to music by melding head nodding beats, lush samples and dirty feedback to get just about anyone moving.
+Some might call this Sonic Youth meets Herbie Hancock but we call it Caural.
+At the rate this kid's going, who knows what's coming next?
+Expect a new album next year but til then put on your headphones and get acquainted with the Paint EP.
+Artwork by UK graff writer/super human 'Kid Acne'.

 BPM (Issue 32)